Aditya01000/pig-game/README.md

 # Pig Game

-[Pig Game](https://pig-game1000.netlify.app) is a computer based game where two players can play together and one who gets 100 score or more than 100 wins the game.
+[Pig Game](https://pig-game1000.netlify.app) is a computer-based game where two players can play together and one who gets 100 points or more than 100 wins the game.
 This game is dice related game.
-It's my 3rd frontend project to polish javascript skills.
+It's my 3rd frontend project to polish my javascript skills.

 ![Pig Game demo](https://media.giphy.com/media/nv9gzotA7Mn1EQG8nZ/giphy.gif)

 ## 🧭 Technologies

-- **Javascript** is used to add functionality in this game.
+- **Javascript** is used to add functionality to this game.

-- **HTML** is used to make website layout.
+- **HTML** is used to make a website layout.

-- **CSS** is used to make user interface look beautiful.
+- **CSS** is used to make the user interface look beautiful.

 ## 📜 Setup